 - Red, watery eyes (conjunctivitis)

-- Tiny white spots with bluish-white centers on a red background are found inside the mouth on the inner lining of the cheek (known as Koplik spots), which usually appear 2-3 days after initial symptoms and often before the rash.
+- Koplik spots are tiny white spots with bluish-white centers on a red background.
+They are found inside the mouth on the inner lining of the cheek.
+They usually appear 2 to 3 days after initial symptoms and often before the rash.

 - How does measles look when it first starts?
 Initially, it looks like a severe cold or flu with high fever, cough, and red eyes.
 The characteristic rash typically appears 3-5 days after these initial symptoms.